yaml/yaml-spec/spec/spec.md

 This is easily ensured by inserting a [document end marker] between the two streams.
 Note that this is safe regardless of the content of either stream.
-In particular, either or both may be empty, and the first stream may or may not already contain such a marker.
+In particular, either or both may be empty and the first stream may or may not already contain such a marker.

 ##### Communication Streams